zenecture/neuroflow/README.md

 Distributed gradient descent broadcasts the respective weight updates between the training epochs to all nodes.
 In our example, the overhead is 2*4,5=9 MB network traffic per node and iteration, while gaining computational parallelism.

-<em>However, note that on-line training can have a much faster convergence (depending on the level of redundancy within the data)
+<em>However, note that on-line or mini-batch training can have much faster convergence (depending on the level of redundancy within the data)
-than a full distributed batch over all samples, even when using several machines.</em>
+than a full distributed batch, even when using several machines.</em>

 ```scala
 import neuroflow.nets.distributed.DenseNetwork._